YouTube as a Listening source

 Updated

-YouTube is one of the highly sought-after channels when it comes to listening to the voice of netizens.
-Brands can monitor the sentiment of these mentions and achieve use cases around PR campaigns and marketing campaigns, among many others.
+YouTube is one of the most sought-after channels for understanding the voice of netizens.
+Brands can monitor sentiment around mentions and enable use cases across PR, brand health, and marketing campaigns.

-Sprinklr receives YouTube data via public YouTube APIs.
-YouTube data can be classified into –
+Sprinklr ingests YouTube data via public YouTube APIs.

 • Video Posts